-✓ If you have any of the symptoms such as difficulty breathing (dyspnea), weariness (fatigue), or high fever, or if symptoms of a relatively mild cold such as fever or cough continue, call the nearest Local Government Call Center for instructions or consult a medical institution with fever outpatient service that provides PCR tests.
+☑ If you have any of the following heavy symptoms such as difficulty breathing (dyspnea), significant weariness (fatigue), or high fever, or prolonged symptoms of a relatively mild cold such as fever or cough, call the nearest Local Government Call Center for instructions or consult a medical institution with fever outpatient services that provides PCR testing.
 If you choose to visit a medical institution, avoid contact with others, wear a mask, contact the institution in advance, and promptly receive medical attention.
 And tell the result of the medical examination to the Health Service Center.
-If you have these symptoms, you will be asked to stay at home according to the university's work regulations.
-The waiting period will last up to three days from the day the symptoms disappear.
+If you have these symptoms, attendance will be suspended according to the School Health and Safety Act.
+The suspension period will last up to three days from the day the symptoms disappear.